BVE-Reborn/rend3/README.md

     advanced game or simulation nor care how you structure your program.
     If you want a very basic framework to deal with windowing and event loop management, `rend3-framework` can help you.
-This will always be optional and is just there to help with the limited set of cases it canhelp
+This will always be optional and is just there to help with the limited set of cases it can help.

 ## Future Plans